I HAD COVID-19 IN THE PAST

 SHOULD I GET A VACCINE FOR COVID-19 IF I HAVE ALREADY HAD THE DISEASE?

-The Food and Drug Administration (FDA) is reviewing results from several COVID-19 vaccine clinical trials and has already granted authorization for some of the vaccines to be used on an emergency basis.
+The U.S. Food and Drug Administration (FDA) is reviewing results from several COVID-19 vaccine clinical trials and has already granted authorization for some of the vaccines to be used on an emergency basis.
 This means that the FDA has enough data from clinical trials to determine that the vaccines are safe, work well, and should be made available to the public.
 Additional vaccines are still in the clinical trials pipeline.
 Now that vaccines have been authorized by the FDA for public use, it is possible that people who have already had COVID-19 will need to take one.
 Although data show that reinfection by the novel coronavirus is rare, research has not yet determined how long immunity against COVID-19 lasts in people who have had the disease.
-If you have questions about taking a COVID-19 vaccination when one is available to you, talk to your health care provider for advice.
+If you have questions about taking a COVID-19 vaccination when one is available to you, talk to your healthcare provider for advice.

 HELP PATIENTS WHO ARE CRITICALLY ILL WITH COVID-19 BY DONATING PLASMA